Murphy-YF/EE122_ML_Prediction/README.md

 # EE122_ML_Prediction Project

-ML-Based Time-Window Wireless Metrics Prediction for Long-Term Traffic Scheduling
+ML-Based Time-Window Wireless Metrics Prediction for Long-Term Traffic Scheduling.

-Launch the preprocess files first before starting ML training
+Launch the preprocess files first before starting ML training, or just simply place the npz file in the project directory.

-A virtual envirment is highly suggested in case some version mismatch occurs
+A virtual envirment is highly suggested in case some version mismatch occurs.